4 agency client call tracking objections (and how to overcome them)

 Clients with strict budgets can be extremely difficult to sell on the benefits of call tracking.
 Once budgets have been set, it may seem like there’s no room for negotiation.

 Explaining to the client how call tracking can help definitively prove marketing ROI is a great way to overcome this objection.
-Agencies have to be able to show that their work is consistently generating revenue — if a significant amount of traffic is not being accounted for, your marketing efforts (and the client’s budget) could be going to waste.
+Agencies have to show that their work is consistently generating revenue.
+If a significant amount of traffic is not being accounted for, your marketing efforts (and the client’s budget) could be going to waste.

-With call tracking added to your agency’s marketing stack, you can be confident that every touchpoint and bit of traffic are being captured and analyzed.
-This helps your agency prove ROI on your marketing, so you can make the best possible business decisions for both you and your clients.
+With call tracking added to your agency’s marketing stack, you can be confident that every touchpoint and bit of traffic is being captured and analyzed.
+This helps your agency prove ROI on your marketing so that you can make the best possible business decisions for both you and your clients.

 2) The “I can’t change my business number” client

-Even in 2019, many clients still have a fondness for vanity numbers.
-This can be a source of tension when it comes time to make the switch to call tracking, because the client may feel like they’re taking a major risk by changing their number.
+Even in 2021, many clients still have a fondness for vanity numbers.
+This can be a source of tension when it comes time to switch to call tracking because the client may feel like they’re taking a major risk by changing their number.
 But are these perceived risks real?

 Before you do anything else, put yourself in your client’s shoes and try to understand their concerns: They’re worried that their current or prospective customers will see a new phone number on their site or offline marketing materials, and they believe this discrepancy will result in a decline in outreach.

-This is a perfect opportunity to explain just how unlikely this is — most people aren’t saving business numbers in their phones, and they definitely aren’t memorizing them.
-It’s safe to assume they won’t recognize the new number, and if they do, it almost certainly won’t discourage them from picking up the phone.
+This is a perfect opportunity to explain just how unlikely this is — most people aren’t saving business numbers in their phones, and we know they’re not memorizing them.
+It’s safe to assume your clients’ customers won’t recognize the new number, and if they do, it almost certainly won’t discourage them from picking up the phone.

 Now, let’s weigh the risks: A plain vanity number doesn’t give your client (or your agency) any data that can be tied to marketing spend or campaign performance.
-In other words, they’re running the risk of not understanding the hows and whys of their marketing performing.
-They could be spending money on underperforming campaigns because they have no way to properly measure the data they should be collecting.
+So they’re running the risk of not understanding the hows and whys of their marketing performance.
+They could be spending money on underperforming campaigns because they have no way to correctly measure the data they should be collecting.

 Or, to put it as directly as possible: The certainty that comes with knowing how marketing spend can drive conversions is far more valuable to a business than the hypothetical risk of someone being turned off by a new business number.

-If the client is absolutely set on keeping their number, recommend that they port that number over and use it to start tracking conversions from offline sources.
-This option will allow them to keep their preferred business number on their storefront, billboards, mailers, or running on a TV or radio commercial.
+If the client is absolutely set on keeping their number, recommend that they port that number over and use it to track conversions from offline sources.
+Porting in their existing business number is a great way to maintain the consistency your client is concerned about.

 Here at CallRail, we’re constantly releasing new features that offer big benefits to our agency clients.
 Check out our new-and-improved Account Center, which makes it easier than ever to streamline the client-management process.